afni/afni_doc/tutorials/surflayers/surflayers.rst

 users close to their data, to understand it better.* The GUIs also "talk" to one another, sending information back and forth in realtime, so you can really explore your data in fun and informative ways.

+| For suggestions on applying SUMA's "Clipping plane" functionality,
+  please see this part of the documentation:
+| :ref:`suma_clipping`
+| \.\.\. which contains a useful cheatsheet of keystrokes.

 Scripts 1 and 2: basic MRI surface